johnthepink/johnthepink.github.io/_posts/2014-12-19-do-not-use-custom-ssl-domains-on-cloudfront.md

 >  "...we charge a fixed monthly fee of $600 for each custom SSL certificate you associate with your CloudFront distributions..." <br> <div style="text-align:right;">- [Amazon](http://aws.amazon.com/cloudfront/custom-ssl-domains/)</div>

 And that was the end of that.

+## Edit - 1.13.2015

+[Robert](https://disqus.com/by/fnordfish/) pointed out in the comments that there is another option for using custom domains with SSL on Cloudfront using [SNI](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/SecureConnections.html#cnames-https-sni).
+This is much more affordable, since there is no extra cost.
+You just pay normal Cloudfront rates for HTTPS requests.
+However, the caveat is that some older browsers don't support SNI.

+In the case of the project I was working on, the team didn't think it was wise to drop support for those older browsers.
+So, we just stuck with the standard Cloudfront domains.
+SNI is a great option if you are targeting modern browsers.